-Protected characteristic What do you know 7 ?
-What do people tell you 8 ?
-What does this mean - what are the potential impacts of the What can you do 10 ?
-What reasonable mitigations to reduce or avoid group 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 the impact can you propose?
-How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4.
-Sexual orientation 18 Any individual may require care and support regardless of their sexual orientation.
-Any individual may work in the adult social care sector regardless of their sexual orientation.
-The care sector induction is part of this project and will train more individuals to be aware of equality and diversity.
-This will have a positive impact when providing care and support, but will also benefit the community in which these individuals live.
-Project participants may more readily engage with further training opportunities where they know they are treated with fairness and respect Project staff will receive induction training to raise awareness of equality, diversity and inclusion to include all protected characteristic groups.
-Monitor profiles of participants and equality strands to ensure awareness of minority group learners engaging with the project.
+Protected characteristic group What do you know 4 ?
+What do people tell you 5 ?
+Summary of data and feedback about service users and the wider community/ public • Who uses the service? • Who doesn't and why? • Feedback/complaints? • Any differences in outcomes?
+Why?
+What does this mean - what are the potential impacts of the proposal(s)6?
+Consider positive and negative impacts On service users / the public AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here What can you do7?
+What reasonable mitigations to reduce or avoid the impact can you propose?
+How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4. the adult social care sector regardless of their sexual orientation. and support, but will also benefit the community in which these individuals live.
+Participants may more readily engage with further training opportunities where they know they are treated with fairness and respect Monitor profiles of participants and equality strands to ensure awareness of minority group learners engaging with the project.
 This will allow the project to be adapted should any inequalities arise.
-Marriage and civil partnership 19 60% of Herts residents are married, co-habitating or in a civil partnership.
+Marriage and civil partnership 16 60% of Herts residents are married, co-habitating or in a civil partnership.
 Adult social care is provided to any individual who requires care and support regardless of their living arrangements.
-The project aims to upskill the adult social care workforce which will benefit any service users, carers families and friends as quality improves.
-Project staff will receive induction training to raise awareness of equality, diversity and inclusion to include all protected characteristic groups.
+The Strategy aims to upskill the adult social care workforce which will benefit any service users, carers families and friends as quality improves.
+All training Providers used will already have had training in equality, diversity and inclusion that include all protected characteristic groups.
 Monitor profiles of participants and equality strands to ensure awareness of minority group learners engaging with the project.
-This will allow the project to be adapted
+This will allow the project to be adapted should any inequalities arise.